harindya/Black-Dot-Test/README.md

 Classes in .Model namespace
 Result and ResultPartial - Represent a search result.
-ISearchEngine interface and its implementations GoogleSearchEngine and BingSearchEngine ResultMixer for interleaving merging of the search results
+ISearchEngine interface and its implementations GoogleSearchEngine and BingSearchEngine ResultMixer for interleaving of the search results

 Classes in .ViewModel namespace
 MainWindowViewModel - view model for MainWindow.
 Consists of commands to be executed to retrieve search results.